sugestio/sugestio-python/README.md

 * get personalized recommendations for a given user
 * get items that are similar to a given item
-* submit user activity (consumptions): clicks, purchases, ratings, ...
+* submit and retrieve user activity (consumptions): clicks, purchases, ratings, ...
-* submit item metadata: description, location, tags, categories, ...
+* submit and retrieve item metadata: description, location, tags, categories, ...
-* submit user metadata: gender, location, birthday, ...
+* submit and retrieve user metadata: gender, location, birthday, ...
+* bulk submission of consumptions and item/user metadata

 ### Requirements

 [Python-oauth2](http://github.com/simplegeo/python-oauth2) uses <code>httplib2</code> for
-request signing and <code>json</code> or <code>simplejson</code> (Python 2.5) for data conversion.
+request signing and <code>json</code> or <code>simplejson</code> for data conversion.
+Compatible with Python 2.7 and 3.4.

 # Tutorial and sample code

-Get personal recommendations for user with id 1:
+Get top 5 personal recommendations for user with id 1:

 	import sugestio